Skip to content ↓

 Pastoral

-It is very important to us that our boys enjoy their educational experience and that they eagerly engage with learning and College life.
+It is very important to us that our pupils enjoy their educational experience and that they eagerly engage with learning and College life.
 Pupils are encouraged to embrace opportunities to develop self-confidence and build self-esteem.
 We want them to be determined and motivated both in their academic and personal development and will work with them to explore occasions where this can be done in a safe environment, free from ridicule and with the support of the staff team.
 We encourage the pupils to accept tolerate and celebrate diversity and differences in others themselves and the wider world.
 We are proud of the work the boys do for their chosen charities and through their environmental work within the college community.

 Core Values